These easy DIY Wood Lanterns are fabulous decorations for the interior or exterior of your home and can be made from scrap wood.

 *Before you get started make sure you have your Safety Gear.
 For this project I recommend safety goggles, ear protection and optional N95 mask to prevent breathing wood particles during sawing and sanding.

-TOOLS FOR SCRAP WOOD LANTERNS
+TOOLS FOR DIY WOOD LANTERNS

 - Measuring tape